AdamHansrod/platformer/README.md

 #### Creating the images
 Now we’ve got an architecture to base our work on, let’s start building our docker images.

 For the DNS service, we’re going to use [devdns](https://github.com/ruudud/devdns), which will allow us to use hostnames within the platform, rather than hardcoding IP addresses.

 For the Repository and Load Balancer components we're going to use a docker [nginx](https://docs.docker.com/samples/library/nginx/) image, extended with different configs.

-First let's create our first actual Docker image, based off the canonical nginx image, that will serve as our load balancer for the platform
+First let's create a Docker image, that will serve as our load balancer for the platform

 ```
 $> cd loadbalancer
 $> docker build --tag platformer/loadbalancer:latest .
 ```

 Now let's create our repository service image.
 For our purposes, this service is going to serve the app and config artefacts for our hello-world app.
-In a real-world scenario the artefacts/config functionality might not be needed at all, or could be a proxy to an production grade artefact/config solutions such as artifactory/s3 or vault
+Later on the artefacts/config functionality might not be needed at all, or could be a proxy to artefact/config solutions such as artifactory/s3 or vault.

 ```
 $> cd repository